 Investment property comprises office premises that are leased to external customers.
 Generally, each of the leases is fixed for a period of 3 to 4 years, and subsequent renewals are negotiated at prevailing market rate and terms.
-Rental income of \$453,000 (2012: \$447,000) was derived from the investment property during the year.
+None of the leases contain any contingent rent arrangements.
+Rental income of \$478,000 (2013: \$453,000) was derived from the investment property during the year.